Get Here | Chords + Lyrics (capo 3)

 Yeah, yeah, oh, oh.
 I don’t care how you get here just get here if you can.

-When playing Get Here on one acoustic guitar, it totally makes sense to add a capo on fret 3 and think in the key of G.
+When playing Get Here on a single acoustic guitar, using a capo on fret 3 and thinking in the key of G makes perfect sense.

 ||: Csus2 (IV) | G/B (I) Em7 (VI) |